syn-namon/Car-Sales-Trend_DS7/README.md

  The goal of this project is to analyze and visualize trends in the car sales market using the "Car Sales Report" dataset.
 Our team aims to uncover insights into sales performance across different brands, models, body types, fuel types, and price segments.

- The project was processed with help of classification modelling to understand the impact of demographic factors on the popularity of a specific car model based on historical purchase data.
+ The project utilized classification modeling to understand the impact of demographic factors on the popularity of a specific car model based on historical purchase data.
 The features, which were used for the predictions are following: gender, annual income, price, body style, company, model, engine, transmission, color, and dealer region.

  The dataset shows that there are some possible risks/biases, which are important to mention:
  - The income feature depends on the gender, which affects customer ability to afford a specific range of the car.
-The statistics says that women earn 18% less on average than men in the USA. ([source](https://www.epi.org/blog/gender-pay-gap-2024/))
+Statistics show that women earn 18% less on average than men in the USA. ([source](https://www.epi.org/blog/gender-pay-gap-2024/))
  - There could be a possibility when a car is bought by a parent or a partner for the person of the opposite gender.
-The dataset doesn't provide enough of details to analyze this possibility and its impact on the prediction.
+The dataset doesn't provide enough of details analyze this possibility and its impact on the prediction.
  - The limited demographic data (gender and income) could cause less accurate prediction.
-Such factors as age, marriage status, and amount of kids can affect the trend as well.
+Such factors as age, marital status, and amount of kids can affect the trend as well.
  These potential risks can affect and limit the reliability of our conclusions.

  By leveraging Python-based visualization libraries such as Matplotlib, Seaborn, and Plotly in a Jupyter Notebook environment, we intend to present clear and actionable visual narratives that highlight key market dynamics.